-Clarification on Limitations Due to Circumstances Beyond Employers Control – Loan forgiveness will not be reduced if the business is unable to rehire laid off employees because the employee refuse to come back or if they are unable to find and hire similarly qualified employees for unfilled positions by the December 31st deadline.
+Clarification on Limitations Due to Circumstances Beyond Employers Control – Loan forgiveness will not be reduced if the business is unable to rehire laid-off employees because the employee refuses to come back or if they are unable to find and hire similarly qualified employees for unfilled positions by December 31st deadline.
 This further applies if the business cannot return to pre-coronavirus levels of business activity because of continued required mitigation guidelines around sanitation, social distancing, or other worker and customer safety issues.

 Deferral of Employer Payroll Taxes – Employers that receive loan forgiveness may defer paying their share of payroll taxes through December 31st, 2020.
 The deferred amounts are expected to be paid in two equal payments in December 2021 and 2022.

 In order to be eligible for a PPP loan, you must be able to demonstrate that COVID-19 negatively impacted your business.
-You must also meet the SBA’s size standards which is typically 500 employees or less but does vary for certain industries.
+You must also meet the SBA’s size standards which are typically 500 employees or less but do vary for certain industries.
 This loan program is also available for sole proprietors, independent contractors, self-employed persons, nonprofits, veteran’s organizations, and tribal businesses.

 How to Apply

 If you have not yet applied for a PPP loan and intend to do so, the deadline to apply remains unchanged and is fast approaching.
 You must apply by June 30, 2020.